 These contaminants include oil, grease, organic or inorganic, and scale and if left alone they can cause blockages and potential risks including fires.
 Contaminants in an oxygen-rich system pose the most serious risk.
 In industrial applications, Oxygen Cleaning eradicates the risk of explosion and fire danger whilst also allowing the system to operate in its cleanest and most sterile form.

 For large volume components, M Barnwell Services provide an Oxygen Cleaning service that is utilized by the Pharmaceutical, Food and Beverage, Biotechnology, Automotive and Manufacturing industries where a sterile product is critical.

+Please note that the Oxygen Cleaning Service is only available on products purchased from M Barnwell Services.
 For more information contact a member of the team.

 The Oxygen Clean Process

 The majority of Oxygen Cleaning is performed in a controlled clean area, where there is no risk of dust, oil, hair, lubricants and other manufacturer contaminants.

 The cleaning can be carried out in a number of ways but the method depends primarily on the nature of the contaminant and the requirements set by the standard or customer specifications.

 - Hydrochloric Acid

 It will strip plating and coating including chrome, zinc, and cadmium